 You should also start tracking your daily expenses using finance management apps like Standard Chartered’s Money Manager.
 This will enable you to observe your spending habits and tweak them accordingly.
 Once you have a good gauge of how much you’re spending on average, set a monthly budget.
 Additionally, experts advise that you should have at least 6 to 9 months’ worth of expenses saved up in the event of an emergency.

 To grow your finances, you can also consider saving your money in a high-yield savings account such as Standard Chartered’s JumpStart.
-This savings account allows you to earn 1% interest per annum on balances of up to S$20,000 and you would not have unnecessary costs like monthly service fees or fall-below fees with JumpStart.
+This savings account allows you to earn up to 2.5% interest per annum on balances of up to S$50,000 and you would not have unnecessary costs like monthly service fees or fall-below fees with JumpStart.

 Furthermore, as you will be entitled to 1% cashback on eligible debit card spends with a JumpStart account, you will not only be able to earn as you shop and rebuild your coffers faster, this will also help with reducing your financial stress.